sematext/docs/docs/integration/hbase.md

 2. Different versions of HBase provide different metrics.
 Thus, if you have an older version of HBase, it may not be providing all metrics that SPM collects and graphs.

-** Which versions of HBase does SPM support **

-SPM has been tested with HBase 0.98, but will work for newer versions, including all CDH versions.